stevenolay/Text-Generation-Benchmark-Tool/README.md

 ### <a name="settings"></a> Settings

-Refer to src/settings.ini for the avaialble settings.
-You can chain metrics and summarizers together by listing your desired summarizers and metrics in a comma seperated format (CASE INSENSITVE).
+Refer to src/settings.ini for the available settings.
+You can run multiple metrics and summarizers by listing your desired summarizers and metrics in a comma seperated format (CASE INSENSITVE).

 ### <a name="running"></a> Running Benchmark
 ```